mrzacsmith/code-review-cli/README.md

 - **`crc doctor`** - Check provider status and configuration
   - General health check for all providers
   - Shows status of Ollama, OpenAI, Anthropic, and OpenRouter
-  - Verifies API keys and configuration
+  - Verifies API keys and configuration (basic checks only)

 - **`crc doctor ollama`** - Check Ollama status and list installed models
   - Lists all installed Ollama models with exact names